 - 915 days or more in total during the preceding five years of assessment, and

 - 91 days more in aggregate in each of the preceding five years.

-Foreigners need to declare their worldwide assets, and they must not make these available to residents while they are staying in the country.
+Foreigners need to declare their worldwide assets, and must not make these available to residents while they are staying in the country.

 Income tax rates in South Africa range from 18 percent to 40 percent.
-Capital gains tax is 10 percent, and will need to be paid on sale of a South African property should a gain have been made.
+Capital gains tax is 10 percent, and will need to be paid on the sale of a South African property should a gain have been made.